google/turbinia/README.md

 ## Summary

 Turbinia is an open-source framework for deploying, managing, and running distributed forensic workloads.
-It is intended to automate the running of common forensic processing tools (i.e. Plaso, TSK, strings, etc) to help with processing evidence in the Cloud, scaling the processing of large amounts of evidence, and decreasing response time by parallelizing processing where
+It is intended to automate the common forensic processing tools (i.e. Plaso, TSK, strings, etc) to help with processing evidence in the Cloud, scaling the processing of large amounts of evidence, and decreasing response time by parallelizing processing where